adarshjhaa100/sde-interview-preparation-roadmap/README.md

 3. Computer Science Fundamentals ( CN, OS, DBMS(with SQL), OOPS(preferably with JAVA),   )
 4. Projects: Designing software to tackle real world challenges (Make sure to include design docs with the project)
 5. Domain Level Knowledge: e.g. if you're backend engineer, you must have knowledge in backend communication, APIs, DBs etc.
+6. Cloud and DevOps Tools
-6. Profile Build: CV, Blogs, Videos, Profile website.
+7. Profile Build: CV, Blogs, Videos, Profile website.
 Showcase these through the website itself